YOzaz/Laravel-SwiftMailer/README.md

 ## Usage

 Package is built in a way, that nothing special needs to be done.
-It's basically a wrapper, which calls additional SwiftMailer transport reset functions before email is being sent.
+It's basically a wrapper, so all `Mailer::send()` and similar functions will work out of the box.

-So all `Mailer::send()` and similar functions will work out of the box.
+However, real magic starts when emails are sent through [Beanstalkd](https://github.com/kr/beanstalkd) + [Supervisor](http://supervisord.org/) + [Laravel Queue Daemon Worker](http://laravel.com/docs/4.2/queues#daemon-queue-worker) (as an example) architecture.
+To maintain stable connection, package makes safe-error calls to SwiftMailer transport reset functions before email is being sent.

 ## What about Laravel 5?